10ten-me/visumonit/README.md

 `https://visumonit.10ten.com/example/_status?format=xml`

 # Requirements
-Incase you dont have access to monit server use the sample file using the url `https://visumonit.10ten.com/example/_status?format=xml`.
+In case you don't have access to monit server use the sample file using the url `https://visumonit.10ten.com/example/_status?format=xml`.

-Also make sure to enable the `CORS` header `Access-Control-Allow-Origin` on your server, in addition if you are using authentication make sure you have these headers:
+Also make sure to enable the `CORS` header `Access-Control-Allow-Origin` on your server, also if you are using authentication make sure you have these headers:
 ```
 Access-Control-Allow-Credentials: true
 Access-Control-Allow-Headers: access_token